 Hodgson’s exceptional performance, reliability and dedication also earned him another Force Man award in 2010, the third time in the club’s five-year history.

 A few false starts in non-cap appearances and an unfortunate run with minor injury kept Matt from making his long awaited Wallabies debut, but it finally came in 2010 against Fiji during the domestic test season.
-Hodgson is now a mainstay in Robbie Deans’ test squads.
+Hodgson was a mainstay in Robbie Deans’ test squads.